About arc42

 -

-API Gateway: We employ an API gateway as a centralized entry point for all client requests to our microservices.
-The API gateway serves as a reverse proxy, routing incoming requests to the appropriate microservice based on predefined rules and policies.
-It provides a unified interface for clients to interact with our system, abstracting away the complexities of the underlying microservices architecture.
-By consolidating access through the API gateway, we enhance security, governance, and performance while simplifying client interactions.
+API Gateway: We employ an API gateway as a centralized entry point for all client requests to our services.
+The API gateway serves as a reverse proxy, routing incoming requests to the appropriate service based on predefined rules and policies.
+It provides a unified interface for clients, abstracting the complexity of the underlying system and improving performance, scalability, and security.

 For developing this project we are using Github as the control version systems.
 The master branch contains the final version of the product, so that every accepted pull request to master branch will be considered as a new release.